AlchemyCMS/alchemy_cms/README.md

 ### Custom Controllers

 Beginning with Alchemy 3.1 we do not patch the `ApplicationController` anymore.
-If you have controllers that loads Alchemy content or uses Alchemy helpers in the views (i.e. `render_navigation` or `render_elements`) you can either inherit from `Alchemy::BaseController` or you `include Alchemy::ControllerActions` in your controller (**that's the recommended way**).
+If you have controllers that loads Alchemy content or uses Alchemy helpers in the views (i.e. `render_menu` or `render_elements`) you can either inherit from `Alchemy::BaseController` or you `include Alchemy::ControllerActions` in your controller (**that's the recommended way**).

 ### Custom admin interface routing